The Coming Generational Storm

 —Niall Ferguson, Stern School of Business, New York University, and author of Empire and The Cash Nexus

-—Robert J. Shapiro, Senior Fellow of the Brookings Institution and the Progressive Policy Institute, and former Under Secretary of Commerce for Economic Affairs
+—Robert J. Shapiro, Managing Director and Founding Partner, Sonecon, LLC, Senior Fellow of the Brookings Institution and the Progressive Policy Institute, and former Under Secretary of Commerce for Economic Affairs

 A Forbes.com Top Ten Business Book for 2004